rust-basel/fullstack-rust-workshop/src/05-displaying_a_list.md

 ```

 ## Makefile

-Let's first introduce a `Makefile.toml` which will make our life much easier.
+With more and more moving parts, let's first introduce a `Makefile.toml` which will make our life much easier.
 With `cargo-make`.
 We can execute our three commands concurrently with one command, which is:
 - serving our backend
 - serving our frontend